09 Aug The Lodge at Ashford Castle

 In 1858, Sir Benjamin engaged his wife’s (Elizabeth Guinness) cousin, William Burke as land agent.
 Since Sir Benjamin married his first cousin, that would make William his cousin’s cousin.
 His job was to manage the construction and daily responsibilities at the estate.
 In 1865, a house was built for the manager.
 William and his wife, Anne Creaghe (Gen 8, #33) were the first occupants.
 The raised their seven children there.
 One of their sons, William Creaghe Burke, succeeded his father in the position, and he and his family also lived in the house.

-Later, the house became the luxury hotel, The Lodge at Ashford Castle.
+Later, the house became the second luxury hotel on the property: The Lodge at Ashford Castle.
 Presumably additions were made over time, but no information has been located at the time of this writing.
 Next time you are in County Mayo, book a room, stay the night.

 Stephen Creaghe, August 8, 2022